How to Keep Vape Carts From Clogging for Good

 Signs that indicate it's time to stop include: oil that looks separated or crystallized rather than just thick, and changes in appearance during heating attempts.
 These suggest problems beyond simple blockages that require more intervention than most home fixes can provide.

 This is where Mood's 100-day guarantee provides value beyond just customer service.
-When physics isn't enough to clear a persistent clog, having a brand that stands behind their hardware means you're not stuck with expensive sludge.
-The guarantee effectively removes the risk of buying carts that turn out to have fundamental design flaws.
+When physics isn't enough to clear a persistent clog, having a brand that stands behind its hardware means you're not stuck with expensive sludge.

 Choosing Carts That Actually Resist Clogs